Rodgers, Tonyan lead Packers to 30-16 victory over Falcons - WHIZ News

+“I just had to continue to do what I’ve been doing, just keep playing well and stick to the game plan,” Tonyan said.
+“Like I’ve said before, when plays come to me, I’ve got to make them.
+Aaron had a nice little look in his eye tonight, so I just was trying to roll with that.”

-The Packers (4-0) opened a season by scoring at least 30 points in four straight games for the first time in franchise history.
-Todd Gurley’s two touchdown runs couldn’t stop the Falcons from their first 0-4 start since 1999, when they followed a Super Bowl season by going 5-11.
+The Packers (4-0) have opened a season by scoring at least 30 points in four straight games for the first time in franchise history.

-Green Bay was missing its top two receivers.
-Davante Adams sat out a second straight game with a hamstring injury and Allen Lazard had gone on injured reserve with a core problem.
+Green Bay star receiver Davante Adams sat out a second straight game with a hamstring injury and Allen Lazard is on injured reserve with a core problem.
+A knee injury sidelined veteran tight end Marcedes Lewis.

-Yet that didn’t slow down Rodgers, who capitalized on Atlanta’s depleted secondary and helped Tonyan deliver the most productive performance of his young career.
+Yet that didn’t slow down Rodgers, who capitalized on Atlanta’s depleted secondary.

+“I like where we’re at,” Rodgers said.
+“I really do.
+I like the diversity in our approach.
+Again (coach) Matt (LaFleur) was really good kind of mixing it up with the calls.
+Obviously we had to do some different things without Davante, without Allen and without Marcedes, but I thought we had a nice plan and we executed really well.”

 Tonyan had touchdown receptions of 19 and 8 yards to cap the Packers’ final two first-half possessions.
 He added a 21-yard touchdown reception midway through the third quarter.

 The 2017 undrafted free agent from Indiana State finished the night with six catches for 98 yards along with his three touchdowns to set career highs in all three categories.
-Tonyan, who entered this season with two career touchdowns, has reached the end zone five times over his last three games.
+Tonyan has scored in three straight games and now has five touchdown catches to match Tampa Bay’s Mike Evans for the NFL lead.

 Rodgers went 27 of 33 for 327 yards.
 He has thrown 13 touchdown passes without an interception this season.